rostools/cog-flow-intro/index.md

 :::

 Even though, the GitHub flow is the most suitable branching strategy for the Seedcase project at this point in time, this choice does come with consequences.
 For example, working on longer-living branches (compared to trunk-based-development) could increase the risk of merge conflicts (which is easier to avoid using trunk-based-development).
 This strategy also comes without release tagging (as Git flow does), something we might want to implement for the Seedcase Software Product later on.

-In the future, when we the Seedcase repositories are at a more stable state and we have more contributors, we might need a more complex branching strategy, like Git flow, that revolves around formal releases.
-But currently, when we deploy continuously, a simpler workflow like GitHub flow is the best fit for us.
+However, GitHub flow eases the process of parallel, asynchronous development and is ideal for smaller teams like ours.
+While we deploy continuously, a relatively simples workflow like GitHub flow is the best fit for us.

-"The Git-Flow suits large teams and complex projects, while GitHub-Flow excels in open-source and small team environments.
-GitLab-Flow provides a compromise between Git-Flow and GitHub-Flow, while Trunk Based Development is ideal for experienced teams focused on collaboration and quick releases.
-Select the strategy that aligns with your team’s capabilities, project complexity, and desired workflow to maximize efficiency and success [@thummala]."